lihe/My_English_learning/README.md

-Maybe life has no meaning, and the best we can hope for is just being nice.|7/22/2020 Winners never quit and quitters never win.|7/23/2020 It is so easy to be careless, but it takes curse to and courage to take cares|7/24/2020
+Maybe life has no meaning, and the best we can hope for is just being nice.|7/22/2020 Winners never quit and quitters never win.|7/23/2020 It is so easy to be careless, but it takes curse to and courage to take cares|7/24/2020 Mourn with the moon and the stars up above.|7/25/2020

 ## Translation
 Translation|Date